jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) both.
 (5) Subsections (3) and (4) do not apply to an offence against subsection (1).

-### 143E Secrecy requirements where information given by Department
+### 143E Secrecy requirements where information given by department
 (1) A person commits an offence against this Act if the person— (a) knowingly fails to comply with section 87(1)(a) before acquiring or obtaining access to any restricted information; or (b) having certified in the manner prescribed by section 87(3), knowingly communicates any restricted information in contravention of section 87(1)(b).